GailGithub/GAIL_Dev/GAIL_Matlab/README.txt

 3. To check if you have installed GAIL successfully, type: help funappx_g to see if it shows up.

+Alternatively, you could do this:

+1. Download DownloadInstallGail_1_3_0.m and put it where you want GAIL go.

+2. Execute it.

 To uninstall GAIL, execute "GAIL_Uninstall".

+To reinstall GAIL, execute “GAIL_Reinstall”.

 Contact Information
 --------------------